prebid/prebid-server/docs/developers/adscertsigner.md

 If everything configured correctly then `X-Ads-Cert-Auth` header will be sent to bidder.
 Detailed information about content of the header value can be found in Ads Cert Authenticated Connections protocol specification.

 ###Prebid Server set up
-Current Prebid Server implementation supports in-process signing approach.
+Current Prebid Server implementation supports in-process and remote signing approach.

-Workaround for bidders that don't have Call Signs support yet: in configs modify bidder URL to `http://adscertdelivery.com/openrtb2?prebid_disabled=1`.
-In this case this bidder will not return bids, because this endpoint doesn't exist, but it will imitate support of Call Signs.
-Bidder parameters still should be valid.
+####In-Process signer
 To enable AdsCerts next configurations should be specified:

-1.Host config, can be set using env variables or yaml config, use proper format:
+Host config, can be set using env variables or yaml config, use proper format:
 ```json
 "experiment": {
     "adscert": {